Open-EO/openeo-python-client/docs/udp.rst

 Let's evaluate the user-defined processes we defined.

-Because there is no pre-defined wrapper function for our user-defined process, we use the generic :func:`openeo.processes.process` function to build a simple process graph that calls our ``Hello_openEO`` process:
+Because there is no predefined wrapper function for our user-defined process, we use the generic :func:`openeo.processes.process` function to build a simple process graph that calls our ``Hello_openEO`` process: